connorlanigan/norvos/README.md

 # Desktop messenger for TextSecure

-Norvos is a *desktop* application written in Java, that allows users to send and receive messages via the [TextSecure](https://github.com/WhisperSystems/TextSecure) system.
+[Norvos](https://norvos.de) is a *desktop* application written in Java, that allows users to send and receive messages via the [TextSecure](https://github.com/WhisperSystems/TextSecure) system.
 Messages are *encrypted* and can only be read by the legitimate receiver of the message.

+The project website is at [https://norvos.de/](https://norvos.de).

 ## Cryptography Notice